zstoebs/site/content/notes/life/index.md

 </figure>
 <br>

-**tl;dr** <i>Self-validated by his visage, another hottie offers unsolicited advice on health habits and personal success...</i> Solicited often in fact, friends ask me how I run this full-time gig.
-How do I stay lean, build muscle, maintain my endurance, and also balance school, publish high-impact research, and play hard every weekend?
+**tl;dr** How do I stay lean, build muscle, maintain my endurance, and also balance school, publish high-impact research, and play hard every weekend?
 These are my epiphanies that I hope will answer these questions and let the world understand these pieces of me... ideally maximizing tasteful pride and confidence and minimizing self-aggrandizing narcissism.

 # Life
 - I am very, very lucky.